opsi-org/python-opsi/README.md

 ``apt-get install build-essential python-dev librsync-dev python-apsw``

-### Install via pip

-It is possible to use `pip` to install most of the requirements - some requirements are for other programs that can not be installed via pip.

-``pip install -r requirements.txt``

 ## Building

 Packages can be build for distributions that use either Debian or RPM